Skip to main content

 honour_codestringThe code shown to the user or scanned by staff (for honour_voucher type)

-restrictionsobjectOptional spend-context restrictions (see Reward method restrictions)
+restrictionsobjectOptional restrictions on the reward method (see Reward method restrictions)

 metadataobjectDisplay information: title, subtitle, description, image_url, notes, log_message